Assertion is not an attack

 Being and loving yourself should never infringe upon or be in conflict with someone else doing the same thing.

 I would rather participate in such a conversation than assume my friend was attempting to mold my thoughts to conform to their own.
-Don’t let the fear of having your personal choices infringed upon interfere with your ability to communicate with those who are different.
+Don’t let the fear of having your personal choices infringe upon your ability to communicate with those who are different.
 Allow others to be true to themselves, and claim the space that allows you to be true to you.